SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/07-Summary.md

    - `if`
    - `if-else`
    - `if-else-if`
-- How to make a series of `if-else` condition
+- How to make a series of `if-else` conditions

 ```js
 if (num == 1) {